Ingrown Toenails: What They Are and Why You Might Need Podiatric Care

 Treatment will vary depending on your symptoms and the severity of your condition.
 Our recommendations may include the following options.

 If you have a minor infection, we may treat the ingrown toenail by lifting the nail.
 This involves placing a piece of dental floss, cotton, or a splint underneath the toenail and gently raising it, allowing the edges of the nail to grow out and away from your skin.

 Partially Removing the Nail

-If the skin around your ingrown toenail is red, irritated, and oozing pus, we may need to perform a partial nail removal procedure to address the issue.
+If the skin around your toenail is red, irritated, and oozing pus, we may need to perform a partial nail removal procedure to address the issue.
 We administer a local anesthetic before treatment to ensure your comfort.

 Completely Removing the Affected Nail and Tissue

 If you regularly develop ingrown toenails on the same toe, we might recommend completely removing the nail.
 This simple outpatient procedure uses targeted laser energy to remove the affected nail and underlying tissue.